iYism/docker-nginx/README.md

 ### Run the Container

-You can run the FreeNGINX container using the following command:
+You can run the NGINX container using the following command:
 ```sh
 docker run -d -p 80:80 -p 443:443 --name nginx nginx:latest
 ```

-This will start FreeNGINX with the default configuration.
+This will start NGINX with the default configuration.

 ### Custom NGINX Configuration